dan-r-mount/sport-court-booker/README.md

 2. You should see the "Sport Court Booking" workflow
 3. Click "Enable workflow"

-The GitHub Actions workflow will now automatically run at the scheduled times with a random delay between 10 and 30 seconds for the actual booking attempt.
+The GitHub Actions workflow will now automatically run at the scheduled time with a random delay between 10 and 30 seconds for the actual booking attempt.

 ## Email Notifications

 After each run (successful or failed), the system will send an email containing:
-- The day of booking (Thursday/Saturday)
+- The day of booking (Saturday)
 - The date that the court has been booked for
 - The court number that has been booked
 - The actual LTA username that booked the court